 Hall of Fame

-On Saturday, February 11th, two new members will be inducted into the Catawba College Athletic Training Hall of Fame.
+On Saturday, February 11th, two new members were inducted into the Catawba College Athletic Training Hall of Fame.
 The inductees of the Class of 2017 are Ashley Kaminski Burin '01 D.P.T., M.B.A. of East Cobb, Ga., and JoAnn Sienkiewicz '91 B.A. of Delran, N.J.

-The induction ceremony will take place between noon and 2 p.m. in the Hurley Room of the Cannon Student Center on campus.
-The event is sponsored by Novant Health, the Catawba College Athletics Department and the Catawba College Athletic Training Program.
-Make reservations to attend by Feb.
-3 or for more information about the event, contact Catawba's Head Athletic Trainer Robert Casmus at email@example.com and (704) 637-4350.
+The induction ceremony took place at 2 p.m. in the Hurley Room of the Cannon Student Center on campus.
+The event was sponsored by Novant Health, the Catawba College Athletics Department and the Catawba College Athletic Training Program.

 Catawba's Athletic Training Hall of Fame inducted its inaugural class in 2011.
 Previous inductees include Gary Blabon '91 of Salisbury; Dr. Dan Burks '93 of Salisbury; Chris Felix '92 of Audubon, N.J.; Dr. Jolene Miller Henning '96 of Jamestown; Scott McCall '93 of Charlotte; and Holly Stump '98 of Lithia, Fla.; Jim Bradley '86 of Mebane; John Lukowski '92 of Irmo, S.C.; Angela Shirk Sneed '93 of Mooresville; Jeff Tucker '90 of Jensen Beach, Fla.; Bryan Fass '95 of Davidson; Carrie Graham of Coventry, Conn.; Ronald Ogrodowicz '96 of Stratford, Conn.; Richard Sharpnack '95 of Pitman, N.J.; Sandra Cash Campbell '87 of Elberton, Ga.; Matthew Schaller '98 of Knoxville, Tenn.; Shawn Fitzgerald '95 of Wilmington; and Andrew Sylvester '98 of Duncansville, Pa.